JohnSnowLabs/nlu/docs/en/install_advanced.md

 </div><div class="h3-box" markdown="1">
 #### Databricks Cluster Creation Parameters

-You can set the following parameters on the `jsl.install()` function to define properties of the cluster which will be created.
+You can set the following parameters on the `nlp.install()` function to define properties of the cluster which will be created.
 See [Databricks Cluster Creation](https://docs.databricks.com/dev-tools/api/latest/clusters.html#create) for a detailed description of all parameters.

 | Cluster creation Parameter | Default Value                              |